flinker-app/docsfx/docs/share-app-setup.md

 ### 2.2 Create SharePoint Permission Groups

 Create permission groups on SharePoint.
-To do so open the SHARE app from any given folder:
+To do so open the Protect app from any given folder:
 ![Foto](/_media/open-share-app.png)

-Click on the "home" icon on the top left in the open app window of the SHARE app:
+Click on the "home" icon on the top left in the open app window of the Protect app:
 ![Foto](/_media/click-on-home-in-share-app.png)

 Now click on the button with the group icon: